Manage machine catalogs

 - For catalogs containing static, permanently assigned machines, you can manage the image or template that those catalogs currently use but only the machines you add to the catalogs later are created using the new image or template.

-- For Remote PC Access catalogs, you manage updates to users’ machines outside of the Full Configuration management interface.
+- For Remote PC Access catalogs, you manage updates to users’ machines outside of Studio.
 Perform this task individually or collectively using third-party software distribution tools.

-For information about creating and managing connections to host hypervisors and cloud services, see Connections and resources.
+For information about creating and managing connections to host hypervisors and cloud services, see Create and manage connections and resources.

 Note: